luquelab/GoldSim/docs/Paper_Viralization/Viralization_Paper.md

 ### Hypothesis and background

-* Every ecosystem can be divided into microbialized and viralized.
+* Every ecosystem can be classified as microbialized and viralized.
 In viralized ecosystems, phages are virulent and lyse bacteria.
 This occurs because bacteria are producing ATP (catabolic environment) .
 In microbialized systems, phages are dormant, and bacteria grow fast and dominate.
 Anaerobic metabolism dominates.
 Our hypothesis is based on the Daisyworld model.

 ### Knowledge gap
-The impact of bacterial and bacteriophage activity on the biosphere has not been studied before
+Unlike physics or chemistry, biological and ecological sciences do not generally have universally and objective units to measure their world.
+Measurements are generally subjective and arbitrary.
+For instances, what differentiates two closely related species?
+Or how can we clearly differentiate a forest ecosystem from a grassland ecosystem?

 ### How to fill the knowledge gap
-We propose a scale-free classification of biological systems: any ecological system can be classified as viralized or microbialized
+Here, we propose an objective, scale-free metric for ecosystems.
+Our metric is a dichotomy that measures whether bacteria or bacteriophages are dominant in any given ecosystem.
+We observe that the dominant biological agent is related to the type of metabolism that dominates.

 ## Methods